Azure/CanadaPubSecALZ/docs/archetypes/authoring-guide.md

 Archetypes are located in `landingzones` folder and organized as directory per archetype.
 For example:

-* Platform archetypes
+- Platform archetypes
-  * `lz-platform-connectivity-hub-azfw` - configures a Hub Virtual Network with Azure Firewall.
+  - `lz-platform-connectivity-hub-azfw` - configures a Hub Virtual Network with Azure Firewall.
-  * `lz-platform-connectivity-hub-nva` - configure a Hub Virtual Network with Fortinet Firewall.
+  - `lz-platform-connectivity-hub-nva` - configures a Hub Virtual Network with Fortinet Firewall.
-  * `lz-platform-logging` - configure central logging infrastructure using Log Analytics Workspace and Microsoft Sentinel.
+  - `lz-platform-logging` - configures central logging infrastructure using Log Analytics Workspace and Microsoft Sentinel.
-* Spoke archetypes
+- Spoke archetypes
-  * `lz-generic-subscription` - configures a subscription for general purpose use.
+  - `lz-generic-subscription` - configures a subscription for general purpose use.
-  * `lz-healthcare` - configures a subscription for healthcare scenarios.
+  - `lz-healthcare` - configures a subscription for healthcare scenarios.
-  * `lz-machinelearning` - configures a subscription for machine learning .scenarios.
+  - `lz-machinelearning` - configures a subscription for machine learning .scenarios.

 Each archetype is intended to be self-contained and provides all deployment templates required to configure a subscription.
 Key requirements for each archetype:

-* Directory must start with `lz-` followed by the archetype name.
+- Directory must start with `lz-` followed by the archetype name.
 For example `lz-machinelearning`.
-* Entrypoint for an archetype is `main.bicep`.
+- Entrypoint for an archetype is `main.bicep`.
 Every archetype must provide `main.bicep` in it's respective directory.

 ---